dzejlanakarajic/Prediction-of-Protein-Interactions-using-GCNs/README.md

 # Predicting of Protein Interactions using GCNs
+### This project is a part of the Data Science Lab course held in the summer semmester of 2020 at the University of Passau.

 Protein-protein interactions (PPIs) are essential to almost every process in a cell.
 Exploring PPIs is crucial for understanding cell physiology in normal and disease states.
 The knowledge of PPIs can be